capjamesg/indieweb-search/README.md

 - Profiles: use h-card for a chance to get a rich result in response to a "who is" query.
 The h-card must be on your home page.
 - Recipes: use h-recipe for a chance to get a rich result for a recipe.

+## Recrawling

+Recrawling sites is currently in development.

+At the moment, this project collects all feeds from a site during a crawl and saves the feeds to the feeds.json file.
+These feeds are then read in the recrawl.py script which can be executed on demand.
+The recrawl script looks for any new items in the feed and then indexes them.
+In addition, the recrawl script looks through all indexed sitemaps and will index the URLs in them.
+This will help keep more content on a site fresh and ensure that most new pages are discovered and indexed without having to run a full recrawl.

+This script is currently set up to run once per day via a cron job on the main project server.

+The following feed types can be read by the recrawl script:

+- JSON Feed (see [jsonfeed.org](https://jsonfeed.org) for more information)
+- RSS feeds
+- Atom feeds
+- Microformats h-feeds (see [h-feed](https://microformats.org/wiki/h-feed) for more information)

 ## Contributing

 Feel free to contribute to this project no matter how much background you have in search.